DonHulieo/duff/README.md

 ### vecmath

+vecmath is an object containing functions for vector math.
+It provides functions for vector operations, conversions and checks.

 *This is a shared module, but has functions which are exclusive to their respective enviroments.*

 #### Importing the vecmath Module